 Nina Amir, Inspiration to Creation Coach, inspires people to combine their purpose and passion so they Achieve More Inspired Results.
 She motivates both writers and non-writers to create publishable and published products, careers as authors and to achieve their goals and fulfill their purpose.

-The author of How to Blog a Book, Write, Publish and Promote Your Work One Post at a Time (Writer’s Digest Books), Nina has also self-published 10 short books, including How to Evaluate Your Book for Success and 10 Days and 10 Ways to Return to Your Best Self.
+The author of How to Blog a Book, Write, Publish and Promote Your Work One Post at a Time (Writer’s Digest Books), Nina has also self-published 10 short books, including 10 Days and 10 Ways to Return to Your Best Self.
 A sought after editor, proposal consultant, book and author coach, and blog-to-book coach, Nina’s clients’ books have sold upwards of 230,000 copies and landed deals with top publishers.
 She is the founder of Write Nonfiction in November and writes four blogs: Write Nonfiction NOW!, How to Blog a Book, As the Spirit Moves Me and My Son Can Dance.

 If you want to get your message heard, consider joining Nina and Deborah Levine Herman for the Author of Change Transformational Coaching Program, which teaches writers how to make a positive impact with their message by helping them transform into authors who write, publish and promote books that create change in the world.

 Click here for information on how to submit your entry for the WNFIN Virtual Pitch Slam.
 Entries must be in by midnight November 30 (today)!